Maikxx/project-1-1819/README.md

 I choose to create a map with all the locations of the OBA on it, where you would select a location of your choice, or accept the one that is nearest to your current location.

 1. When you select a location, you get to see a stacked view of floorplans, in order of floor level.
-2. When you hover over a floor, a pop-up is shown with the contents of that floor on a section based level.
-3. When you click on a floor, you get taken to a detail of that floor where you can explore the contents of that floor are shown on a section based level (for example, thriller books).
+2. You will now see a floor where you can explore the contents of this floor, split up in areas (for example Greek books).
-4. When you click on a section, you get taken to a page which shows you suggestions.
+3. When you click on a section, you get taken to a page which shows you suggestions.
 On this page you can also search by text for related books of within this topic.
-5. When you select a content item, you get taken to it's detail page with all the generic information about the book, while also showing you a map which shows on which locations of the OBA this content item is available at the time.
+The books that are shown on this page are always available in this vicinity.
+4. You can click on a item as usual, which takes you to the detail page of this item.

 ## Features